 7/2006 - 11/2013 Arts Coordinator

-Founding director ofarts program for three-hospital nationally-ranked health network and largest employer in the region.
+Founding director of arts program for three-hospital nationally-ranked health network and largest employer in the region.
 The program is devoted to collecting, interpreting, and exhibiting contemporary regional art, to reduce stress and speed healing.
 Established a thriving program that earned glowing reviews from patients, staff, visitors, artists, and the community.
-Acquired about 300 works of art from 60 artists, expanding the installations from one hospital campus to three.
+Acquired about 300 works of art from 60 artists, expanding the installations from one hospital campus to three and various outpatient clinics.
 In 2011 won Allentown Arts Ovation Award for outstanding service to the arts community.